Yeah, we’ve been talking a lot about collaboration on this blog. What choice do we have, though? It is the main engine of the design industry in 2020.

 Such sports interest works like a charger for many people.
 It helps develop positive chemistry, provided the competition is based on a desire to perform and improve, not on envy and anger.
 It helps develop a positive vibe and atmosphere spiced up with professional interest.
 This is why design collaboration is important.

 Moreover, judging from my personal experience, I would even say that such an attitude is an absolute must for any relationship between people, especially for work and friendship.
-I have a designer friend with whom we haven’t happened to work on a project together yet, but whenever we meet and share the news and our latest achievements, it’s like a zip of motivational electricity.
+I have a graphic designer friend with whom we haven’t happened to work on a project together yet, but whenever we meet and share the news and our latest achievements, it’s like a zip of motivational electricity.
 You get back home fully charged from the bar where you met and start working like crazy!
 Having such a type of attitude in the workplace would be absolutely precious.

 №3: Internal and external reviews